-In the summer of 1968, my slightly antiquated but decidedly youthful-looking MG 'Y' type tourer (of '49 vintage) brought me safely and without much effort from Montreal to Mexico City.
-More than holding its own, it flitted through the erratic traffic of that fascinating metropolis, obviously feeling pleased with its performance and the invigorating atmosphere.
+N the summer of last year, my slightly antiquated decidedly youthful looking M.G.
+'Y' type tourer (of '49 vintage) brought me safely and much effort Montreal to Mexico City.
+More than holding its own, it flitted through the erratic traffic of that fascinating metropolis, obviously feeling pleased with performance and the invigorating atmosphere.
 It couldn't suspect what was in store for it within the next few days.

 Just beyond Mexico City's surrounding mountain range lies the famous market town of Toluca.
-Every Friday it's a colorfully crowded place, when the indecide how to dismantle and reroute this apparent messenger from the heavens.

-The very first MG to scale the slopes of Nevada de Toluca - and a conference by the local populace to habitants of the nearby district pour in to sell, bargain, buy or just to have a good time.
+Every Friday it is a colourfully crowded place, when the inhabitants of the nearby district pour in to sell, bargain, buy, or just to have a good time.
 However, on this particular afternoon Peter, John and I did not stop to stroll about at leisure in the warm sunshine, as we had done on former visits.
 We were on our way to reach the top of Nevada de Toluca.

-This extinct volcano, its twin peaks often shrouded in clouds but easily discernible on a clear day, provided a natural challenge.

-The map indicated a secondary gravel road to the base of the mountain, marked as a National Park, and we could foresee no undue difficulties.
+This extinct volcano, its twin peaks often shrouded in clouds but easily discernible on a clear day. provided a natural challenge.
+The map indicated a secondary gravel road to the base of the mountain. marked as a National Park, and we could foresee nο undue difficulties.
 But these soon became apparent.
 The choice of tracks and donkey trails was abundant and confusing.

-We drove into several villages, hood down, with a puzzled look on our faces and unmistakably in need of directions.
-These were usually provided in detail, but varied according to the imagination, descriptive skill and enthusiasm of every helpful bystander: "See that church steeple straight ahead?
-Well, turn right just beyond it, then left after one block and straight up the hill," or, "Just follow those two donkeys across the plaza and up that little street.
-They'll stop at a corner; turn right there and keep straight on."
+We drove into several villages, hood down, with a puzzled look on our faces and unmistakably in need directions.
+These were usually provided in detail, but varied according to the imagination, descriptive skill and enthusiasm of every helpful bystander 'See that church steeple straight ahead?
+Well, turn right just beyond it, then left after one block and straight up the hill,' or, 'Just follow those two donkeys across the plaza and up that little street.
+They'll stop at a corner; turn right there and keep straight on, out of the village.'